Wednesday, Aug 5: 2:00 PM - 3:50 PM

 Rubin Observatory

-Interpreting galaxy images and spectroscopy is central to studies of galaxy formation and evolution.
-Widely-used forward-modeling approaches infer galaxy parameters via MCMC but take hours per galaxy due to model generation cost; this is prohibitive for modern astronomical surveys with millions of galaxies.
+Interpreting galaxy imaging and spectroscopy is central to studies of galaxy formation and evolution.
+Widely used forward-modeling approaches infer galaxy parameters via MCMC but take hours per galaxy due to model-generation costs, making them prohibitive for modern astronomical surveys with millions of galaxies.
 Here, we present a simulation-based inference framework for fast, amortized inference of galaxy physical parameters in the HETDEX survey.
-A unique challenge is that astrophysical inference is not performed upon raw measurements but instead processed observables which have strongly heteroscedastic uncertainties, epistemic uncertainties, and patchy imaging coverage.
-Furthermore, galaxy inference requires complex physical forward models whose correctness cannot be empirically verified, making simulation-based inference a natural framework for posterior predictive checks at scale.
-We address these challenges with a neural posterior estimator trained on ∼10^7 simulated galaxies generated with a 17-parameter model, paired with lin–log asinh magnitudes and a tailored uncertainty model; we contrast the predictive performance and speed with classic MCMC inference.
+A unique challenge is that astrophysical inference is not performed on raw measurements, but rather on processed observables with strongly heteroscedastic uncertainties, epistemic uncertainties, and patchy imaging coverage.
+We address these challenges using a neural posterior estimator trained on ~10^7 simulated galaxies generated from a 17-parameter model, paired with lin–log asinh magnitudes and a tailored uncertainty model.
+The resulting amortized approach recovers key galaxy properties, including redshift and stellar mass, in ~0.06 seconds per object, achieving a ~2.5 million-fold speedup over traditional nested sampling methods while preserving comparable accuracy and uncertainty quantification.
+Characterizing redshift posteriors for faint, poorly constrained galaxies is challenging because they can contain multiple well-separated modes which are difficult for a sampler to traverse.
+Our SBI framework avoids this traverse entirely by sampling directly from these modes, producing better-calibrated redshift posterior distributions than our state-of-the-art benchmark while maintaining comparable performance for bright objects.
+This demonstrates that improved posterior calibration does not come at the expense of predictive accuracy.
+We additionally introduce a realistic masking framework to accommodate missing data.

 Speaker